julianhlange/thesis/README.md

 ### Analysis of specific sports events

 Miniscule differences at top.
-Distribution on distributions in differences between 1st and 2nd or 1st and rest.
+Distribution of distribution in differences between 1st and 2nd or 1st and rest.
 Look at different sporting events.